CeejayTheAnalyst/InsuranceClaims/README.md

 ## Problem Statement

-Healthcare providers often face challenges in detecting patterns of abuse, inefficiencies, and potential risks within their systems.
+Third Party Payers often face challenges in detecting patterns of abuse, inefficiencies, and potential risks within their systems.
 Without proper analysis, these issues can lead to financial losses, compromised patient care, and regulatory non-compliance.
 Hence, there is a critical need to develop data-driven approaches to mitigate these challenges.

 ## Business Requirements Document (BRD)